nidza07/nidza07.github.io/QC-docs/general usage.md

 ### Reading and appearance
 This menu will let you customize everything regarding your channels and views.
 Channels and views have been explained later, so we will not re-explain this concept here, rather all the options available to you will be explained.
 To check out what are channels and views, read the [Channels and views section](#history-views-and-channels).

+#### Profile
+This option will let you choose the currently active profile, or reading and appearance preset.
+All options explained below are, by default, saved to the default profile.
+However, if you often change your channel and view settings, for example, you may want to have multiple profiles available.

+Using this menu item, you can create, rename or delete profiles.
+If a profile is active, all your reading and appearance setting changes will apply only to that profile.

 #### Channels
 This menu will open a list of all the channels available for the Playroom messages.
 This list is not customizable, but how a certain channel is displayed is.
 Pressing enter on a channel will open the options menu for that channel.